-Sensonics describes its DN26 G3 machinery protection monitor as compact, cost-effective and capable of monitoring two channels of bearing vibration, shaft vibration or shaft position.
+Sensonics is promoting its DN26 G3 machinery protection monitor, which its describes as compact, affordable and capable of monitoring two channels of bearing vibration, shaft vibration or shaft position.
 The DN26 G3 module mounts on DIN rail and has been designed specifically for machine condition monitoring and protection applications such as fans, pumps, motors, centrifuges, turbines or any small to medium-sized industrial machinery requiring reliable protection.

 Continuous protection and monitoring is becoming an essential requirement for critical rotating plant across industry as part of the process of improving efficiency, reducing energy consumption and eliminating downtime.
 Whether generating power, pumping essential fluids or driving process equipment, it is vital that machinery dynamic behaviour is monitored and processes are protected from the disruption and expense of unscheduled downtime.

 Typically the higher cost of more sophisticated protection systems can be difficult to justify for smaller machinery operating on less critical applications, although the requirement for monitoring still needs to be addressed.
 Sensonics says the solution to this problem is its cost-effective and compact DN26 G3 machinery protection monitor.

 The high-performance DN26 G3 machinery protection monitor mounts on DIN rail and offers fully programmable signal conditioning with a range of measurement algorithms and sensor modes, including absolute vibration, relative vibration and shaft position (or thrust bearing wear).
 In addition, the module offers a dedicated speed monitor channel that can also be utilised as a phase reference for harmonic analysis of the vibration signals.